•the rejection of Christ by someone who formerly was a Christian

 •the theological category that describes those who have voluntarily and consciously abandoned their Faith in the God of the covenant, who manifests himself most completely in Jesus

 The New Testament describes at least three apostasy dangers:

-Apostasy means to fall from the truth, and an apostate believed and then rejected the truth.
-Apostasy is a rebellion against God, because it is a rebellion against the truth.
-Apostasy is associated with the appearance of The Antichrist.
-Most Christians anticipate his arrival, but very few anticipate “the apostasy” that must come first, since the arrival of the Antichrist cannot occur until sufficient apostasy exists in the world.
-The Antichrist — the ultimate liar — cannot abide where the truth of God’s word is taught.
+An apostate believed and then rejected the truth.
+Apostasy is a rebellion against God, because it is a rebellion against the truth, and is associated with The Antichrist.
+His arrival cannot occur until sufficient apostasy exists in the world.
 The Bible says the apostasy will come first, and then the Antichrist will be revealed.

-Christians must cling to the truth, and resist Liberalism, Moral Relativism and EVIL Secularism, because apostates do not enter into Heaven.
+Christians must cling to the truth, because apostates do not enter into Heaven.
 A Christian becomes an apostate when he joins a non-Christian religion, like Judaism, Buddhism, Islam, or falls into unbelief, atheism, materialism, agnosticism, rationalism, indifferentism, secularism or “free-thought”.